Employee Assistance Programme

 Our Approach to the Market

-Over the last 3 to 5 years, Essex County Council have been strategically working to improve stability, and relationships with our Essex Market Providers.
+Over the recent few years, Essex County Council have been strategically working to improve stability, and relationships with our Essex Care Market Providers.
 As result this has allowed us to:

 • Stabilise our markets by increasing the capacity of our service provision in the Essex market by encouraging Essex providers to join our framework(s).